 In total, around 20,000m² of additional gross floor space will be created for up to 750 workplaces.
-From the end of 2020, the first phase of the project will see the construction of two pavilions to accommodate up to 300 staff, with work expected to be completed by spring 2022.
+From summer 2021, the first phase of the project will see the construction of two office modules with 250 workplaces, with work to be completed by 2023.

 20,000m² additional gross floor space

 5elegant office modules